msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 ----

-## What is Latent Semantic Indexing?
+## More on Latent Semantic Indexing (LSI/LSA) ?

 - Latent semantic indexing is a mathematical technique to extract information from unstructured data.
 It is based on the principle that words used in the same context carry the same meaning.

-> **Latent Semantic Analysis (LSA)** is a theory and method for extracting and representing the contextual-usage meaning of words by statistical computations applied to a large corpus of text.
+> :bulb: **Latent Semantic Analysis (LSA)** is a theory and method for extracting and representing the contextual-usage meaning of words by statistical computations applied to a large corpus of text.

 - In order to identify relevant (concept) components, or in other words, aims to group words into classes that represent concepts or semantic fields, this method applies `Singular Value Decomposition` to the `Term-Document matrix` **tf-idf**.
 As the name suggests this matrix consists of words as rows and document as columns.
-- LSA itself is an unsupervised way of uncovering synonyms in a collection of documents.
+- LSA itself is an **unsupervised** way of uncovering synonyms in a collection of documents.

 ## Where you can apply Latent Semantic Analysis?